 - Free Returns on all Orders

-Selecting a knee support can be challenging, with so many different options available and so many different terms used to describe what seem to be the same products.
-At the Össur Webshop we try to make things simple so that you can select the brace you need fast and then get back to what you enjoy most.
-On the left hand side of the screen we have a list of filters which allow you to refine your choice by the type of brace you need or the injury you wish to manage.
+Selecting the right support or brace can be challenging.
+At the Össur Webshop we try to make things simple so that you can find the one you need fast.
+On the left hand side of the screen we have a list of filters so you can choose by brace type or the injury you wish to manage.

-The type of knee injury sustained and its severity will influence the level of support your knee support needs to offer but here’s an idea of what to look out for.
+The type of knee injury sustained and its severity will influence the level of support your knee needs.
+Here’s an idea of what to look out for.

-Low: A knee support offering a low level of support is normally designed to offer compression to help manage inflammation.
-Some options include straps to offer an additional level of compression and a mild degree of support however in all cases they do not include hinges.
+Low: A low level of support is normally designed to offer compression to help manage inflammation.
+Some options include straps to offer an additional level of compression and a mild degree of support.
+In all cases they do not include hinges.

-Moderate: Where there is instability following knee ligament damage a moderate level of support may be required to help offer both compression and stability when mobile.
+Moderate: Where there is instability following knee ligament damage a moderate level of support may be required.
+This can help offer both compression and stability when mobile.
 The straps work to hold the knee and prevent movements which would stretch the damaged ligament.

-High: A high level of support is required following a serious knee injury, where there is a degenerative condition such as osteoarthritis or to protect the joint when taking part in extreme sports.
+High: A high level of support is required following a serious knee injury or where there is a degenerative condition such as osteoarthritis.
+This also includes prophylactic bracing designed for use in extreme sports.
 These braces use superior hinges to offer both stability and compression.
-In the case of extreme sports they are manufactured from carbon fibre to offer protection against impact.
+In the case of extreme sports the knee brace is normally manufactured from carbon fibre (or other high grade material) to offer protection against impact.

-Knee Sleeves: A sleeve is a product which is pulled over the knee.
-Often referred to as a compression knee sleeve it’s designed to manage inflammation which in turn can reduce pain.
+A sleeve is a product which is pulled over the knee.
+Often referred to as compression knee sleeves they’re designed to manage inflammation in the joint and the surrounding area.
+This can help to reduce pain.
 Some variations of the product include hinges which can help with stability i.e. where there is ligament damage in the joint.

 It depends on the injury and your activity.